-Camper trailer insurance
+Camper van insurance

-What is covered by camper trailer insurance?
+What is covered by camper van insurance?

-Most policies will have specific types of damage that are covered and specific circumstances in which you can claim benefits.
+Most policies will also have specific types of damage that are covered and specific circumstances in which you can claim benefits.

-Policies can provide coverage for:
+Policies can provide cover for:

 Where applicable, you can only claim these benefits if the damage was caused by an insured event according to the terms of your policy.
 Often, policies will cover almost any kind of damage, except those specifically excluded.

 - Annex cover: Cover for your extension, like a wall, awning or shade.